aao-fyi/shock/exampleSite/content/docs/markup.md

 ```

 ## Images
-Images will render as expected in Hugo, but include the `img-fluid` Bootstrap class.
+Images will render as expected in Hugo, but include the `img-fluid` Bootstrap class and are lazy.

 ## Links
 Links will render as expected in Hugo, but will open in a new tab (`_blank`) if detected to be an external link.